-We evaluate six baselines both in multiplechoice and generation settings in real time and report the results over the period of June 17 through July 22, 2022.
-These evaluation data resulted in a total of 179 QA pairs.
+We evaluate six baselines both in multiple-choice and generation settings in real time and report the results over the period of June 17 through June 2, 2023.
+These evaluation data resulted in a total of 1,470 QA pairs (Fig. 2).
 Further, we provide 2,886 QA pairs that are collected in the same way but preceded our real-time evaluations.
 These can be used in later work for model development (e.g., finetuning).
 Our results show that an open-book GPT-3 model augmented with up-to-date text retrieval substantially outperforms closed-book baselines, as well as open-book models with retrieval from a past Wikipedia dump (Lewis et al., 2020b).
-This result illustrates that the large language model can adjust its knowledge, based on the retrieved passages (§3).
-Nonetheless, we find that it still struggles, especially when the multiple choices include uncertainty (e.g., "none of the above").
+This result illustrates that large language models can adjust their knowledge, based on the retrieved passages (§3).
+Nonetheless, we find that they still struggle, especially when the multiple choices include uncertainty (e.g., "none of the above").
 Most of the errors originate from retrieval, rather than reading comprehension.
-The REALTIME QA benchmark, therefore, highlights the importance of fast, up-todate text retrieval (Seo et al., 2019) to better serve instantaneous information needs.
-We share all data and code to reproduce our baselines so that follow-up work can build upon our first attempts to tackle REALTIME ${\sf OA.}^3$
+The REALTIME QA benchmark, therefore, highlights the importance of fast, up-to-date text retrieval (Seo et al., 2019) to better serve instantaneous information needs.
+We share all data and code to reproduce our baselines so that follow-up work can build upon our first attempts to tackle this task.